 “Technology is redefining productivity and working environments – not Millennials.”

-Henry, from Talenttio takes a similar perspective, and correlates the amount of time Millennials spend on social media to their consequent redefinition of 'productivity':
+Henry, from Inter Generational Expert takes a similar perspective, and correlates the amount of time Millennials spend on social media to their consequent redefinition of 'productivity':

 “They just happen to be the most visible generation at present, who are using tech in their workplaces.
 But all of us have increased our ability to work remotely, anytime, anyplace, and with anyone.
 All of us, but especially Millennials (and Gen Z) are spending huge amounts of time on social media, and that has redefined everything.
 What is different, is that Millennials are the first generation to share with others what they earn (unthinkable for older workers).
 They are also the first generation to encourage their friends to join a company that they work in and enjoy or leave a company they dislike or disapprove of."